6 Top Leading Reasons Why You Should Visit Aberdare National Park in Kenya

 The forests and moorlands of Aberdare National Park are home to over 290 species of birds.
 Some less than common birds at the park include; Hartlaub’s turaco, rare scarlet-tufted malachite sunbird, and the Aberdare cisticola, which is endemic to the region.
 Many of these bird species can be found at higher altitudes, like mountain peaks so be sure to bring along some powerful binoculars for a satisfying bird watching experience.

-3. Amazing Scenery
+3. Amazing Scenery in Aberdare National Park

 Along with the exciting prospect of enjoying close encounters with wildlife, taking in Aberdare’s mesmerizing scenery is an experience in itself.
 Picture endless miles of forests, woodlands, swamps, and anthill-dotted plains, any of which can serve as a suitable panoramic backdrop for your camera.
 Walking or driving through the undulating savannah plains makes you feel like you are in a picture-perfect African landscape so you’ll definitely have loads of scenic natural wonders to capture.